Gerontion: History

 "Gerontion" is one of the handful of poems that Eliot composed between the end of World War I in 1918 and his work on The Waste Land in 1921.
 During that time, Eliot was working at Lloyds Bank and editing The Egoist, devoting most of his literary energy to writing review articles for periodicals.
 When he published the two collections in February, 1920 Ara Vos Prec, "Gerontion" was almost the only poem he had never offered to the public before and was placed first in both volumes.

 Two earlier versions of the poem can be found, the original typescript of the poem as well as that version with comments by Ezra Pound.
 In the typescript, the name of the poem is "Gerousia", referring to the name of the Council of the Elders at Sparta.
 Pound, who was living in London in 1919, was helping Eliot revise the poem (encouraging him to delete roughly one third of the text).
 When Eliot proposed publishing Gerontion as the opening part of The Waste Land, Pound discouraged him: "I do not advise printing Gerontion as preface.
 One don't miss it at all as the thing now stands.
 To be more lucid still, let me say that I advise you NOT to print Gerontion as prelude."
 The lines were never added to the text and remained an individual poem.

 The poem

-"Gerontion" opens with an epigraph (from Shakespeare's play Measure for Measure) which states:
+"Gerontion" opens with an epigraph from Shakespeare's play Measure for Measure: